PaweekornS/JS100/README.md

 3. Selenium (not a legal way but work!)

 ### Extracting Location
-When we did the data exploration, we separated our dataset into 2 types which contained # and not.
+When we did the data exploration, we separated our dataset into 2 types which are hashtag and none-hashtag data.
 We used different approaches to extract the locations of each kind:
-1. Hashtag data
+1. **Hashtag data**
 - Almost of the tweets contains the location at the second position of # e.g. #อุบัติเหตุ ... #<location>.
 From these insight, we decided to use a regular expression (regex) for extracting the location.
-2. None-hashtag data
+2. **None-hashtag data**
 - using thaiNER2.0 model from pythaiNLP package for extracting the location

 ### Data modelling and EDA